For US individuals

 What is Aire?

-Aire Labs Inc. is a consumer reporting agency (CRA) that uses voluntary, consumer-supplied data (1st party) to assist financial institutions in evaluating financial risk when they provide offers of credit to qualifying consumers or in managing existing customer’s accounts.
+Aire Labs Inc. is a consumer reporting agency (CRA) that uses voluntary, consumer-supplied data (first-party data) to assist financial institutions in evaluating financial risk when they provide offers of credit to qualifying consumers or in managing existing customer’s accounts.
 The federal Fair Credit Reporting Act (FCRA) permits Aire to provide certain types of consumer information to those financial institutions for specific purposes allowed by the Act.

 Is Aire a consumer reporting agency?

 Yes, Aire operates as a consumer reporting agency.